-If you want to experience the Canadian Rockies up close and personal, but you don’t want to drive, Canadian train trips are the answer.
+If you want to experience the Canadian Rockies up close and personal, but you don’t want to drive, the Rocky Mountaineer train is the answer.
 Having traveled three times on the Rocky Mountaineer train as a guest of the Canadian owned company, I’m an expert when it comes to Vancouver to Calgary train trips.
 Today, I’ll share my Rocky Mountaineer train travel tips on vacationing in Western Canada by rail.

 Welcome onboard; sit back, relax and soak in the experience of Canadian Rockies train travel by daylight.
 That’s right; the Rocky Mountaineer luxury train only travels during daylight hours.
 You will not be sleeping on board this luxury train, unless you decide to take a siesta during the day.